Why You Should Consider Creating a Niche Social Network

 DeviantArt is the largest social network aimed at artists and photographers.
 They use this creative platform to communicate with each other, share their pieces, get inspired by various cool works, etc.

-The resource appeared 20 years ago, in the distant 2000, at a time when nobody knew about such a concept as "niche network".
+The resource appeared 20 years ago, in the distant 2000, at a time when nobody knew about such a concept as a "niche network".
 The company managed to achieve significant success, and therefore, in 2017, the Israeli company named Wix paid $ 36 million to buy it.

 To date, DeviantArt has gathered more than 30 million photographers, artists, and animators who post at least 160,000 of their works daily.